vandermerwed/elysium/src/content/blog/loadout-update-2023-q3.md

 tags:
   - protocol
   - loadout
-description: "\rThe first ever Loadout Update.
-An in-depth examination of the Elysium's current protocols, hardware, and software configurations."
+description: The first ever Loadout Update.
+An in-depth examination of the Elysium's current protocols, hardware, and software configurations.
 type: loadout
 aiUsage:
   - proofreading